mozilla/addon-sdk/AOM Native Jetpack Support.md

 * `cfx run`: Will be handled by `jpm run`.
 * `cfx test` (if used when the current working directory is for an add-on): Will be handled by `jpm test`.
-* `cfx testall`: Will be handled by a simple script, my preference would be to use node, but this will probably need to be used by m-c to run their test suite so it should probably be done in python.
+* `cfx testall`: Will be handled by a simple script, my preference would be to use node, but this will probably need to be used by m-c to run their test suite so it should probably be done in python and thus we may be able to use cfx here.
 * `cfx docs`: The docs have been migrated (see [bug 948606](https://bugzilla.mozilla.org/show_bug.cgi?id=948606))

 #### ON JPM